badripaudel77/spring-docker-demo/README.md

 - Now write docker file with what each instruction tells about in **[Dockerfile](https://github.com/badripaudel77/spring-docker-demo/blob/main/Dockerfile)** located at the **root directory** of the project.

-- Now build the docker image using following command _**docker build --tag spring-docker-world .**_ here spring-docker-world is the name I've use, you can use your own name
+- Now build the docker image using following command _**docker build --tag spring-docker-world .**_ here spring-docker-world is the name I've used, you can use your own name

-- Now Image is built, it's time to run the using the container, the command looks like _**docker run -d -p 8080:8080 spring-docker-world**_
+- Image is built, it's time to run the using the container, the command looks like _**docker run -d -p 8080:8080 spring-docker-world**_

-- Now if you don't get any error, your application is running on the docker container and not on the local machine, to confirm this type localhost:8080 in the browser and you'll see the simple message which has been written in **[SpringDockerAppApplication.java](https://github.com/badripaudel77/spring-docker-demo/blob/main/src/main/java/com/io/docker/spring/springdockerapp/SpringDockerAppApplication.java)** file.
+- At this moment if you don't get any error, your application is running on the docker container and not on the local machine, to confirm this type localhost:8080 in the browser and you'll see the simple message which has been written in **[SpringDockerAppApplication.java](https://github.com/badripaudel77/spring-docker-demo/blob/main/src/main/java/com/io/docker/spring/springdockerapp/SpringDockerAppApplication.java)** file.

 - Reference can be found at [Docker Official Website](https://docs.docker.com/language/java/build-images/)